Montreal Food Tour: Restaurants, Markets and Typical Food

 He keeps coming back and shows us the right way on the map.
 He also tells us, that he is originally from Romania and stayed in Montreal during a trip.
 I ask him, how he likes his life in Montreal.
 He laughs and points to the environment, that appears more small-town than metropolitan: “I feel good here and found my friends here.
 I am fine and don't want to leave Montreal. "

-We can understand that well.
-We like Montreal off the beaten path, and we can well relate on how you feel at home here.
+We can certainly understand that.
+We find Montreal beyond the tourist attractions and highlights very appealing, and we can easily understand why people feel at home here.

-Gastronomic highlights in Montreal for your Montreal Food Tour
+Culinary highlights in Montreal for your Montreal food tour

-- Schwartz's Deli – An iconic Jewish deli famous for its smoked meat sandwich.
+• Schwartz's Deli – An iconic Jewish delicatessen, famous for its smoked meat sandwich.
 The atmosphere is cozy and the staff friendly.

-- Le Vin Papillon – A cozy wine house and restaurant run by the Joe Beef family.
-The atmosphere is relaxed and the service very friendly.
+• Le Vin Papillon – A cozy wine bar and restaurant run by the Joe Beef family.
+The atmosphere is relaxed and the service is very friendly.

-- The sword – An Italian restaurant known for its fresh pasta and authentic dishes.
+• La Spada – an Italian restaurant known for its fresh pasta and authentic dishes.

 Current trends: Montreal is committed to urban agriculture